 Nurturing Kent Programme

-Nurtureuk have been commissioned by Kent County Council to support inclusion in schools by creating and celebrating a whole-school nurturing approach.
+We are currently delivering the Nurturing Kent Programme which has been commissioned by Kent County Council, to support inclusion in schools by creating and celebrating a whole-school nurturing approach.

-This three-year programme will work with 300 mainstream primary and secondary schools across the county to develop their policies and practices to be more inclusive.
-The programme is bespoke to each school, and will celebrate what schools already do well, and champion schools to improve in areas that need it, with regular guidance and support.
+During this three-year programme, we are working with 300 mainstream primary and secondary schools across the county to develop their policies and practices to be more inclusive.
+The programme is bespoke to each school, and it is celebrating what schools already do well, and champion schools to improve in areas that need it, with regular guidance and support.

 What do schools get as part of the package?

-Schools will also receive attachment and nurture group training in how to set up and run a Boxall Nurture Group™, to nurtureuk recognised, and externally evaluated and accredited standards.
-All schools will have the opportunity to attend regular networking events to discuss best practice, and also attend expert-led webinars discussing topics most pertinent to the needs of Kent pupils, as voted for by schools.
+Schools also receive attachment and nurture group training in how to set up and run a Boxall Nurture Group®, to nurtureuk recognised, and externally evaluated and accredited standards.
+All schools have the opportunity to attend regular networking events to discuss best practice, and also attend expert-led webinars discussing topics most pertinent to the needs of Kent pupils, as voted for by schools.

-Schools will also receive publications and resources designed to support the development of their own bespoke approach, and support them on the journey to creating their own sustainable, bespoke nurturing approach.
+Schools are receiving publications and resources designed to support the development of their own bespoke approach, and support them on the journey to creating their own sustainable, bespoke nurturing approach.

-At the end of the 18-month programme, all schools will receive complimentary one year membership to nurtureuk for continued support in creating a sustainable future.
+At the end of the 18-month programme, all schools will receive a complimentary one-year membership to nurtureuk for continued support in creating a sustainable future.

 Why is Kent County Council investing in nurturing approaches for the whole country?

 As a result of this report, a tendering process was designed which nurtureuk took part in.
-This six month process culminated in nurtureuk being commissioned to lead this work for the county for the next three years.
+This six month process culminated in nurtureuk being commissioned to lead this 3-year programme.

-If you have any questions about the programme, please contact firstname.lastname@example.org and one of the team will support you.
+If you have any questions or would like further information about the programme, please contact firstname.lastname@example.org.